derivo-company/neo2rdf/README.md

 	   By default, each Neo4j relationship is reified in RDF by a distinct blank node.
 	   If this option is set to false, no Neo4j relationships will be reified in RDF.

+       --relationshipTypeReificationBlacklist=<relationshipTypeReificationBlacklist>[,<relationshipTypeReificationBlacklist>...]
+	   By default, each Neo4j relationship is reified in RDF by a distinct blank node.
+	   Using this option, the blacklisted Neo4j relationship types will not be reified in RDF.

+	       Default: []

        --schemaOutputPath=<schemaOutputPath>
 	   If the RDF schema is derived from the Neo4j dataset, e.g., the class or property hierarchy, an additional path can be specified to store it separately on disk.